-In terms of Gresse's pronouncements, this author [JWMP] states clearly that human society is not a fixed "something" which is absolute.
-Society is persons in mutual relationships and, thus, in communication with each other.
-As persons' dispositions, opinions and life- and world-views change, society also changes.
+In terms of Gresse's7 pronouncements, this author will state clearly that human society is not a fixed "something" that is absolute.
+Society is persons in mutual relationships and thus in communication with each other.
+As persons' dispositions, opinions and life- and world-views change, society also will change.

-Passing from the 19th to the 20th century was a move from a traditional static to a dynamic, extremely mobile society.
-In the 20th century, layers 1 and 2 have changed greatly, but layers 3 and 4 have not.
-This has given rise to large-scale problems, especially regarding educating and teaching.
-Of importance, human activity has lagged the non-human.
+Passing from the 19th to the 20th century was a move from a traditional-static to a dynamic, extremely mobile society.
+In the 20th century layer 1 and 2 have changed greatly, but layer 3 and 4 have not.
+This has given rise to large-scale problems, also and especially regarding educating and teaching.
+In importance, human activity has lagged behind the non-human.
 The power of technique has increased.
-There is a striving for control by employers and consumers, a striving for economic democracy and a striving for political democracy.
-The society of our time is characterized by the following dynamic characteristics which, as societal factors, co-determine the current educative situation.
+There is a striving for a control by employers and consumers, a striving for economic democracy similar to a striving for political democracy.
+The society of our time is characterized by the following dynamic characteristics that, as societal factors, co-determine the current educative situation.